 Just because you feel you haven’t done anything wrong, doesn’t mean you don’t need a solicitor;

-In fact, it makes you need one even more because if you say or do the wrong thing, you might end up getting charged with something you didn’t do.
+In fact, it makes you need one even more.
+If you say or do the wrong thing, you might end up getting charged with something you didn’t do.

 If you are in being interviewed in the police station, there is no such thing as ‘not very serious’;

 A conviction for even a ‘minor’ offence can have a significant impact on your life.
 It might stop you getting a job, or it might stop you travelling to places like America, and that is before you have to pay a fine, have a curfew or do unpaid work, or even go to prison.
 Calling us to come and represent you is not ‘bothering us’.
 It is what solicitors are there for.

 What happens after the interview?